Wishing to Go Abroad?

-Taking part in the University of Canberra Student Exchange Program or Study Abroad allows you to advance your academic studies while developing a greater understanding of yourself and the world in which you live.
+Taking part in a UC Study Abroad program allows you to advance your academic studies while developing a greater understanding of yourself and the world in which you live.
 Next, be sure to come along to an Information Session, the first step in your overseas adventure!
 Check out the video and information below plus the links in the left hand navigation to find out more.

 Student Exchange, Short Courses or Study Abroad: What's the difference?